DATA-490/2019-ricardo-aguilar/README.md

 - [ ] User performance graphs (% correct by week)
 - [ ] Ranking among other pool members

-# Can someone else pick up this project?
+# Can someone else work on this project?
 Yes

 # Public Display/dissemination